 - A strong interview structure, including the same set of questions for each candidate surrounding the skills and abilities of the role.

-- A group backed final hiring decision, to ensure each reason to hire follow the same rationale.
+- A group backed the final hiring decision, to ensure each reason to hire follows the same rationale.
 This works best when based on evidence from an interview scoring system.